flexera-public/sca-codeinsight-reports-project-inventory/README.md

 ## Configuration and Report Registration

-For registration purposes the file **core.server.properties** should be ceated and located in the **$CODEINSIGHT_INSTALLDIR/custom_report_scripts/** directory.
+For registration purposes the file **server_properties.json** should be ceated and located in the **$CODEINSIGHT_INSTALLDIR/custom_report_scripts/** directory.
 This file contains a json with information required to register the report within Code Insight as shown  here:

 >     {
 >         "core.server.url": "http://localhost:8888" ,